ragnarak54/NumisHelper/README.md

 A Chrome extension for ancient coin collectors.
 It does two things:

-1. **Provenance lookup** — highlight a citation like `CNG 100, September 2015, lot 450` on any webpage and a button appears to jump directly to that lot on [NumisBids](https://www.numisbids.com) or [ACSearch](https://www.acsearch.info).
+1. **Provenance lookup:** highlight a citation like `CNG 100, September 2015, lot 450` on any webpage and a button appears to jump directly to that lot on [NumisBids](https://www.numisbids.com) or [ACSearch](https://www.acsearch.info).

-2. **Buyer's premium calculator** — on NumisBids lot and watchlist pages, and on [Biddr](https://www.biddr.com) live auctions, shows the all-in price including buyer's premium next to every hammer price.
+2. **Buyer's premium calculator:** on NumisBids lot and watchlist pages, and on [Biddr](https://www.biddr.com) live auctions, shows the all-in price including buyer's premium next to every hammer price.

 ---